kitsudaiki/libKitsunemimiCommon/README.md

 #### Data buffer

-*include-file:* `libKitsuneCommon/data_buffer.h`
+*include-file:* `libKitsunemimiCommon/data_buffer.h`

 This is a simple buffer for binary-data.
 The primary advantage is the easier resizing when adding new data.
-Internally it uses alligned memory, because this is necessary for the direct read- and write-operations of the libKitsunePersistence.
+Internally it uses alligned memory, because this is necessary for the direct read- and write-operations of the libKitsunemimiPersistence.

 #### Threads

-*include-file:* `libKitsuneCommon/thread.h`
+*include-file:* `libKitsunemimiCommon/thread.h`

 This class is only a collection of some thread-function like blocking and so on which I often use.
 This makes the creation of threads more easy for me.
 Additionally this class provides the ability to bind a new one of this thread to a specific cpu-thread.

 #### Tests

-*include-file:* `libKitsuneCommon/test.h`
+*include-file:* `libKitsunemimiCommon/test.h`

 This is my very little test-framework.
 These are used for all unit-tests in all of my projects.
 Thats to macros it shows the exactly position in the failing test inside the code for easier debugging.

 #### Statemachine

-*include-file:* `libKitsuneCommon/statemachine.h`
+*include-file:* `libKitsunemimiCommon/statemachine.h`

 It's only a simple statemachine in the moment.
 Basically its only to change the state and check the current state.
 It doesn't trigger any events after changing the state.

 #### Common methods

-*include-file:* `libKitsuneCommon/common_methods/string_methods.h` and `libKitsuneCommon/common_methods/vector_methods.h`
+*include-file:* `libKitsunemimiCommon/common_methods/string_methods.h` and `libKitsunemimiCommon/common_methods/vector_methods.h`

 These contains some commonly used mehtods.
 At the moment there are only two, but there will come more.